-Michael Flynn, the administration’s short-lived national security adviser, was charged in December with lying to the FBI about certain conversations he had with a Russian ambassador.
+Michael Flynn, the administration’s short-lived national security adviser, was charged in December with lying to the FBI about specific conversations he had with a Russian ambassador.
 He pleaded guilty.

 Additionally, George Papadopoulos pleaded guilty in 2017 to one count of making false statements to investigating FBI agents, according to court documents.
 He was later sentenced to 14 days in jail.
 Papadopoulos was a foreign policy adviser for Trump’s campaign.

 Alex van der Zwaan, an attorney, pleaded guilty to lying to investigators about Gates in the Russia inquiry.
 In April 2018, he was sentenced to 30 days in prison, making him the first to be sentenced in the investigation.
 He was released from prison on June 4 and turned over to Immigration and Customs Enforcement officials.

 Richard Pinedo, a California man who sold bank accounts to Russians meddling in the election, pleaded guilty in February 2018 to using stolen identities to set up the accounts.
 The U.S. government said Pinedo was not aware he was dealing with Russians when he sold the accounts.
 He was sentenced in October to six months in prison and six months of home confinement.

 A federal grand jury indicted three Russian entities and 13 Russian nationals on Feb.
 16 for allegedly interfering in the election.
-Mueller's case alleged those involved had a sophisticated plot to wage “information warfare” on the U.S.
+Mueller's case claims those involved had a sophisticated plot to wage “information warfare” on the U.S.

 However, the Justice Department did not say the actions had an impact on the outcome of the election.
 Deputy Attorney Gen. Rod Rosenstein said, "There is no allegation in this indictment that any American was a knowing participant in this illegal activity."